nkgopaul/first-choice-ui/README.md

 ## .env

-To set up your environment, include in your project a .env file with a varialbe called REACT_APP_API_URL, the URL endpoint from running https://github.com/MichaelShaneSmith/FirstChoice locally.
+To set up your environment, include in your project a .env file with a variable called REACT_APP_API_URL, the URL endpoint from running https://github.com/MichaelShaneSmith/FirstChoice locally.